HoracioSoldman/realtime-events-analytics/README.md

 ## Data source

-For the current project, we will use an e-commerce dataset that is available on kaggle through [this link](https://www.kaggle.com/datasets/latifahhukma/fashion-campus/).
-The platform may require a sign-in before giving access to the download option.
+For the current project, we will use an e-commerce dataset that is available on Kaggle website through [this link](https://www.kaggle.com/datasets/latifahhukma/fashion-campus/).
+The platform may require a sign-in before giving access to the dataset download option.

-Once downloaded, the dataset contains 6 csv files.
-At this point we will only process 2 of them:
+Once downloaded, the said dataset contains 6 csv files.
+At this stage, however, we will only process 2 of them:
 - __click_stream_new.csv__
 - __transaction_new.csv__

-In a production environment, a website records click stream and transaction events, then ingests these data to an OLTP database.
+In a production environment, a website may record click stream and transaction events, then the generated data to an OLTP database.
 For this project though, we replay that real time data ingestion based on the `event-time` columns in these two files.

 ### Data preprocessing
-For simplicity, we will only stream one-day clicks and transactions from the two aforementioned files.
-In [data-exploration/most_active_day.ipynb](/data-exploration/most_active_day.ipynb), we searched for the most active day based on click events.
+Instead of taking all the records in these files, here we will only stream one-day clicks and transactions items, for simplicity.
+In the [data-exploration/most_active_day.ipynb](/data-exploration/most_active_day.ipynb) notebook, we searched for the most active day based on click events.
 Then we output the filtered records in the [data/processed/](/data/processed/) folder.
+For the rest of the process, we will only utilise these preprocessed files.

 ## The stack
-We have selected several open-source tools to form our data stack for the current project.
+For the project stack, we have selected several open and closed source tools to form the building blocks of our data pipeline.

 ### 1. PostgreSQL
 [PostgreSQL](https://www.postgresql.org/) is a highly advanced open source relational database.
 We opted for this RDBMS as it supports enterprise-level applications with fast write/read events.
-Here we employ PostgreSQL to store click and transaction records from the 2 csv files.
+Here we employ PostgreSQL to store click and transaction records from the 2 prepared csv files.

 ### 2. Debezium
 [Debezium](https://debezium.io/) is an open source distributed platform for change data capture.
 In this project, Debezium captures low level changes on our tables in the `click_stream` database and sends the captured information to Kafka.